luxfi/cli/README.md

 ## Detailed Usage

-More detailed information on how to use Avalanche CLI can be found at [here](https://docs.avax.network/subnets/create-a-local-subnet#subnet).
+More detailed information on how to use Lux CLI can be found at [here](https://docs.avax.network/subnets/create-a-local-subnet#subnet).